 I am going to hang onto to the orange dot fabric to make something for my older daughter who is currently serving in the Peace Corps.
 When she finishes her service next Spring she is going to Med school and will need furnishings for an apartment.
 She loves orange and I know she is going to love this fabric.
 Depending on what she needs once she finds a place – it will stay a duvet, become pillows, chair covers, a window treatment, or something I can’t even imagine yet.
 Fun finds for under $5.00.
 I do love thrifting!

-I also wanted to share with you a few of the pretty, clever, and fun ideas I have found recently that I added to my DIY Daily page.
+I also wanted to share with you a few of the pretty, clever, and fun ideas I have found recently.

 I just love how Junkin Junkie made over a thrift store table.
 It is a very traditional piece, but after she waved her magic wand over it – it now sports a fresh and modern two tone effect - I love it.